 "Indeed, Aright give this a look."
 She said, stepping away from the mirror.

-"Hm..yeah, yeah!"
-He said, admiring the hair cut.
-The Dwarf smiled and nodded.
+"Hm... yeah, yeah!"
+He said, admiring the haircut.
+The dwarf smiled and nodded.
 Glancing up towards the wooden balcony overhead.
-The shadowy outline of the Head Mistress stood, watching and listening to the entire conversation as she puffed her pipe with a wide grin.
+The shadowy outline of the headmistress stood, watching and listening to the entire conversation as she puffed her pipe with a wide grin.

-"Well if that is gonna do ye, get ye a bath and a pint.
-Ye had a tyme it seems."
+"Well, if that is gonna do ye, get ye a bath and a pint.
+Ye had a time, it seems."
 The dwarf said, brushing off the knoll as he stood up.
 "By the by..."
 She continued.
 Byrn turned back to the dwarf.
 "Would ye lads be interested in makin' some extra shinnies?
 Headmistress might be havin' a job for ye."
 She said, gesturing upstairs towards the large female.